Processing and Packaging Machinery Association: PPMA Show

 PPMA Show is the UK’s largest annual event for the processing and packaging industry.

 The first exhibition was staged at Telford International Centre in 1988, before the show moved to the National Exhibition Centre.
 The three-day exhibition, now held twice every three years, showcases the latest innovations in materials, containers and packaging design, which includes technological advancements in robotics and machine vision technology.
 It principally supports those within the food, beverage, pharmaceutical, household chemicals and toiletries industries.

 On 2 July 2020, it was announced that PPMA Show 2020 (29 September - 1 October) had been postponed until September 2021 due to the Coronavirus (COVID-19) pandemic.
 In a bid to connect a range of industry buyers and suppliers, the PPMA launched a new PPMA Show Meeting Hub on 7 September 2020 to provide users with access to over 1,500 brands from over 300 PPMA Show 2020 exhibitors.

 The PPMA Show returned to the NEC on 28–30 September 2021.

-The next live Show is scheduled to take place at the NEC on 26-28 September 2023.
+The next live Show is scheduled to take place at the NEC in September 2026.

 PPMA Total Show

 PPMA Total Show is the UK's largest triennial event for the processing and packaging industry, held at the National Exhibition Centre.

 The first PPMA Total Show was staged at the NEC on 27–29 September 2016.
 It incorporates the three major international exhibition brands of PPMA, Pakex and Interphex to showcase the latest in processing and packaging machinery, robotics and industrial vision systems.
 It also includes the latest innovations in materials, containers and packaging design.

 In addition to the food, beverage, pharmaceuticals, household chemicals industries, the PPMA Total Show brand also reaches buyers from building supplies, pet food, micro-breweries and distilleries, FMCG, and contract packagers.

-The Association's next triennial PPMA Total Show is scheduled to take place in 2025.
+The Association's next triennial PPMA Total Show is scheduled to take place on 23-25 September 2025.